aragon/connect/docs/connectors-reference/organizations.md

 ### Subgraph Schema

-The subgraph schema shows all the available entities and attributes.
-It's useful as you'll have a better, clearer picture of the kind of information you can request.
+The Subgraph schema shows all the available entities and attributes.
+It’s useful as you’ll have a better, clearer picture of the kind of information you can request.

-The following is a picture of dependencies graph for the subgraph:
+The following is a picture of dependencies graph for the Subgraph:

 ![](../.gitbook/assets/org-schema.png)